Museums and Art Galleries in Tashkent

 The State Museum of Applied Arts of Uzbekistan is one of the largest museums in the Central Asia, which was founded in 1918 on the base of a small collection from 500 exhibits.
 These were the works of the Russian and the West-European art such as painting, sculpture, decorative furniture, porcelain and bronze.
 The most valuable exhibits of the antique and the early-medieval art of Uzbekistan are presented in the exposition of the museum; they are architectural decor, embroideries, rugs, fabrics, copper-stamping manufactures, golden needlework, jewelry art and others...

-State Museum of History of Temurids opened in Tashkent on 18 October, 1996.
-The museum was placed in the centre of Tashkent for the 660-year anniversary of Amir Temur, and has an unusual shape, in the shape of a dome, in accordance with the style of famous local landmarks.
+State Museum of History of Timurids opened in Tashkent on 18 October, 1996.
+The museum was placed in the centre of Tashkent for the 660-year anniversary of Amir Timur, and has an unusual shape, in the shape of a dome, in accordance with the style of famous local landmarks.
 From the early days of its existence, the museum has become a centre of scientific thought and education; its exhibits are of great historical value...